Framing the Francophone Phenomenon in Paris, France; Rabat, Morocco; and Dakar, Senegal

 - $35 non-refundable application fee*

-Once we’ve received your application, you’ll be contacted for a Skype interview.
+Once we’ve received your application, you’ll be contacted for a Zoom interview.

 *If you are mailing these items, send them to the US office: Box #17218, 24 Camp Avenue, Stamford, CT 06907.

-**Application fee waived for students on full financial aid or attend an APA-affiliated school.
-A confirmation letter from your institution’s financial aid office should be sent to email@example.com.
+A note about application fees: Students on full financial aid or who attend an APA-affiliated school can have their application fee waived.
+A confirmation letter from your institution’s financial aid office should be sent to firstname.lastname@example.org.
 If you are unsure of your institution’s status, please inquire with your study abroad office or with APA.